RavimalRanathunga/Team-Nova-Codebase-Genius/README.md

 1. **Clone:** The manager agent clones the specified GitHub repository.
 2. **Map:** The repoMapperAgent builds the folder structure and summarizes README files.
-3. **Analyze:** The codeAnalyzerAgent examines code relationships.
+3. **Analyze:** The codeAnalyzerAgent examines code relationships, imports, and function calls.
-4. **Document:** The docGenieAgent generates documentation in the specified folder.
+4. **Document:** The docGenieAgent generates documentation and visual diagrams in the specified folder.

+## Output

+- Markdown documentation for each folder and module.
+- Mermaid diagrams for folder and class structures.
+- Summaries of README files.
+- Listings of classes, functions, imports, and function calls with line numbers.

+---

-*Automate and streamline documentation for any GitHub repository using advanced agent
+*Automate and streamline documentation for Python GitHub repositories using advanced agent-based techniques and